DrPaulBrewer/market-pricing/README.md

  You might then notice that `qDFunc(0)` returns 2 because both Bob and Fred would buy 1 unit, for a total of 2 units,  if the price were zero.
-Similarly, `qSFunc(0)` returns 0 because neither seller will sell for a price of zero, both want more.
+Similarly, `qSFunc(0)` returns 0 because neither seller will sell for a price of zero.

 Now to search for a Walrasian Competitive Equilibirum Price Range between prices of 0 and 500, with a tolerance of 1 price unit, execute: